 Designed to look natural & last a lifetime using quality materials

 Dental crowns are commonly referred to as “caps,” where the dental crown surrounds the visible portion of the entire tooth.
 They are typically used when natural teeth are damaged by decay or trauma.
 Because the crown encases the tooth entirely, it protects and strengthens your tooth so that you can function and chew without worry.
 This method is highly reliable for repairing the most severe of dental problems.
 At Sloan Creek Dental, we use metal-free crowns that are both durable and natural-looking so you can smile confidently.
+Some advantages of using porcelain crowns are:

 Your smile may benefit from a dental crown if a tooth is damaged or decayed to the point that a dental filling will not provide a successful restoration.
 Dental crowns are less invasive, preserve the natural tooth structure, and require much less recovery time than dental implants because the natural tooth does not have to be extracted.
 Most commonly, dental crowns are used to correct the following dental scenarios: